California lawmaker wants Peeps to change its ingredients

 Now, a state lawmaker wants to ban erythrosine and titanium dioxide in California, plus three other chemicals used in everyday favorites like tortillas and some store brand sodas.

-The bill has prompted headlines around the world declaring California wants to ban Skittles and other candy.
+The bill, scheduled for its first public hearing next week, has prompted headlines around the world declaring California wants to ban Skittles and other candy.
 Assemblymember Jesse Gabriel, a Democrat who authored the bill, said he wants to ban the chemicals, not the candy.
 He said plenty of alternative ingredients are available, noting the chemicals are already banned in Europe and that companies still find a way to sell candy there.

 “They still produce Skittles in other parts of the world.
 What they do is they take out these toxic ingredients, and they replace them with something else,” Gabriel said.
 “What we really want is for these companies to make the same minor modifications to their recipes that they made in Europe and elsewhere.”